MobilityData/gtfs-flex/README.md

 ### Spec extension schematic diagram

-The below shows updated and added files in GTFS-Flex, compared to the current GTFS (original diagram is [here](https://docs.google.com/drawings/d/1g1kuTZPLFphMa942htywksIhxXqM_mMFCROOiEw5eNo/edit?usp=sharing)).
+The below shows updated and added files in GTFS-Flex.

 ![Diagram of added files in GTFS-Flex](spec/Flex%20Schema%20Diagram.png)